UK Electric – COVID-19 Risk Assessment Statement

 - Staff have been briefed on how to deal with contractors and other visitors, including action to take if they behave irresponsibly or contrary to their method statements.

-A privately-owned company that represents one of the largest and most established technical sales and distribution companies in the UK specialising in HVAC, Electrical and Process Controls and Automation to regulate and monitor commerce and industry.
+A privately-owned company which is one of the largest and most established specialist technical sales and distribution companies in the UK specialising in HVAC, Electrical and Process Controls and Automation to regulate, monitor and measure energy, liquids and gases in buildings.

-As you would expect from a company that puts customer service on the top of its agenda we are a quality driven company, this being acknowledged by the achievement of ISO 9001.
-We also take the safety of our employees and protection of the environment very seriously and also are accredited to ISO 14001 and ISO 18001.
-We seek to constantly improve our processes for the benefit of customers, and adopt very much a ‘can-do’ attitude in our day-to-day business.
+As you would expect from a company that puts customer service first, we are quality driven, this being acknowledged by the achievement of ISO 9001.
+In Western Automation, safety of all stakeholders is paramount, as is the protection of the environment, and we have worked successfully to achieve both ISO 14001 and ISO 18001.
+We seek to constantly improve our processes, adopting a very much ‘can-do’ attitude in our day-to-day business.
 It is the quality of our people and the fact that they care, which enables us to deliver excellence in customer service.